libvips/build-win32/master/README.md

 	#! /usr/bin/perl

+openslide-3.4.0 needs patching: at line 391 in src/openslide-vendor-hammamatsu.c, change the fseek() for an fseeko().

 JHBUILD VERIFICATION
 ====================
 We just want to make sure that jhbuild has everything it needs.
 If all steps